Spring + A Bit of Summer / 2016 Schedule of Classes

-The cooking classes conducted by James Beard Award winning Chef Sanford (Sandy) and Angie D’Amato are for everyone from the beginner to the most experienced cook.
-Sandy has been cooking and teaching for 40+ years in New York City, France, Italy, and Mexico City and as a guest chef on bike tours and cruise lines all over the world.
-Between 1991 and 2012, Sandy conducted cooking classes at their restaurants Sanford Restaurant and Coquette Café in Milwaukee, Wisconsin.
+The cooking classes conducted by James Beard Award winning Chef Sanford (Sandy) and Angie D’Amato are for everyone, from beginners to the most experienced cooks.
+Sandy has been cooking and teaching for 40+ years in New York City, France, Italy, and Mexico City and as a guest chef on European bike tours and international cruises.
+Between 1991 and 2012, he conducted cooking classes at their two restaurants, Sanford Restaurant and Coquette Café, which they owned and operated in Milwaukee, Wisconsin.

 Demo-Dinners run approximately 3½ to 4 hours.

 HANDS-ON COOKING CLASS followed by Lunch or Dinner $150.